-When you are in Balmorhea, you'll notice that it is more blue-collar than most other communities in America.
-48.75% of Balmorhea’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Balmorhea is a blue-collar town, with 48.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Balmorhea is a city of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Balmorhea who work in healthcare suport services (19.58%), law enforcement and fire fighting (12.08%), and management occupations (7.92%).

 The population of Balmorhea has one of the lowest overall levels of education in the country: only 5.14% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.